PaoloMazzon/JamEngine/README.md

 Major To-Do List
 ----------------
  - Gamepad input
+ - Make input static so you don't need an input struct
  - Rewrite the window resizing function so it doesn't crash the game if it fails
  - A lot of Font.c is not verbose and should be fixed.